The topology of the space of J-holomorphic maps to CP^2: Construction of a holomorphic gluing map

 \section{Construction of a holomorphic gluing map}

-In Section \ref{secTCH}, we discussed a scanning map which, in particular, gives a map $s: \int_{\Sigma_g-pt} R_2 \m Map^*(\Sigma_g,\Omega^2 B^2 B(D_2,D_2,R_2)).$ In Section \ref{KY}, we showed that $B^2 B(D_2,D_2,R_2) \simeq \p$.
-Moreover, the map: is a homology equivalence in an explicit range.
-In Section \ref{secR2J}, we will define a map $h:R_2 \m Hol^*(S^2,\p)$ such that the composition $R_2 \m \Omega^2 \p$ is a map of partial $D_2$-algebras up to homotopy.
+In Section \ref{secTCH}, we discussed a scanning map which, in particular, gives a map $s: \int_{\Sigma_g-pt} R_2 \m \Map^*(\Sigma_g, B^2 B(D_2,D_2,R_2)).$ In Section \ref{KY}, we noted that $B^2 B(D_2,D_2,R_2) \simeq \p$.
+Moreover, we showed that a map $h:R_2 \m \Omega^2 \p$ satisfying certain conditions induces a map: which is a homology equivalence in an explicit range.
+In Section \ref{secR2J}, we will define a map $h:R_2 \m \Map^*(\s,\p)$ which lands in a neighborhood of $\Hol^*(\s,(\p,J))$.
+In Section \ref{seccompair} we describe how to interpret $h$ a map of partial $D_2$-algebras up to homotopy $h:R_2 \m \Omega^2 \p$.
 Given this, it is natural to ask, is there a gluing map: This is the goal of this section.
-We will need some modifications because of two issues.
+We will need some modifications primarily because of two issues.
 Due to details involving analysis, we will not be able to construct such a gluing map on all of $\int_{\Sigma_g-pt} R_2 $ but only on compact subsets.
 Due to transversality issues, we will need to use a construction that involves bundles of $D_2$-algebras over a manifold instead of just one fixed $D_2$-algebra.